david-beauchesne/ThesePhD/chapitre4/chap4.md

 Fishing activities are performed using a variety of gear types: trap, trawl, dredge, driftnet, hand line, longline, scuba diving, purse seine, seine, beach seine and jig fishing.
-Intensity of fishing activities was divided among gear types and based on their respective types of environmental impacts (Table \ref{fish}).
+Intensity of fishing activities was divided among gear types and based on their respective types of environmental impacts (Table \ref{ch4-t-gear}).
 For example, traps and trawls have very different effects on a system.
 Gear classification was done using the classification presented in @halpern2008a and
 @halpern2015 and is broken down into 5 distinct classes: demersal destructive